-Hope Davis, Dermot Mulroney, Max Thieriot, Brittany Robertson, Selma Blair, Christina Hendricks, Rachael Leigh Cook, Evan Handler, Keith Carradine, Madeline Zima, Jane Seymour, Chi McBride and Bow Wow
+Hope Davis, Dermot Mulroney, Max Thieriot, Brittany Robertson, Selma Blair, Christina Hendricks, Rachael Leigh Cook, Evan Handler, Keith Carradine, Madeline Zima, Jane Seymour, Chi McBride and Bow Wow DIRECTED BY

 Vivi Friedman's directorial debut The Family Tree has floated around Hollywood since it was first shot back in 2008, mostly owing to its less than impressive festival run including the 2010 Seattle International Film Festival.
 The film has been picked up by Entertainment One for a limited nationwide release opening on August 26th, 2011 with box-office prospects rather slight for this family dysfunction dramedy that serves up dark, farcical humor in abundance.